willfurnass/sheffield_hpc/stanage/software/apps/xvfb.rst

 Installation notes
 ------------------

-xvfb was installed using Easybuild 4.7.0, build details can be found in folder $EBROOTXVFB/easybuild with the module loaded.
+xvfb was installed using Easybuild, build details can be found in folder $EBROOTXVFB/easybuild with a given module loaded.